lapiks/the-ray-tracer-challenge/README.md

 # The Ray Tracer Challenge
-Implementation in Rust of the Ray Tracing Challenge book from Jamis Buck.
+Implementation in Rust of the Ray Tracing Challenge book by Jamis Buck.